vellak8081/PicoFan/README.md

 All configurable settings as of v0.7 are defined in code.py itself.
 Fan profiles are defined in the profileTemp, profileDC, and profileSensor lists.
 'profileTemp' and 'ProfileDC' are lists of lists - with the inner lists corresponding to fan channels in the same order as the fanLabel list.
-'profileTemp' defines the temperature part of the curve in degrees Celcius.
-'profileDC' defines the PWM Duty Cycle at a given temperature within the curve, in percent.
 'tach_mux' and 'therm_mux' indicate if the muxes are present

-There is simple linear interpolation implemented in the fan curve profile follower function - so there won't be massive RPM changes with small temperature changes (unless you've set a large delta between steps), but it won't be a perfectly smooth curve either.

-'profileSensor' defines which temperature sensor the given pwm channel uses for its temperature source when following the given fan curve.
-'overshoot' is the amount by which the sensed temperature can exceed the max temperature set in the fan curve before the controller forces the fan to 100% duty cycle, in degrees celcius.

-The way the profile function is set up, if the sensed temperature is below the first element in the profileTemp list for that channel, the channel will be set to the duty cycle defined as the lowest in the profile.
-If you want your fans to be off below a set temperature, set the lowest duty cycle to between 1-5%, most fans won't spin at such a low PWM duty cycle.

 ```python
 tach_mux = True